Cedato/amphtml/ads/cedato.md

 For semantics of configuration, please see ad network documentation.

 Supported parameters:

-- data-player

-Supported via `data-player` attribute:
--  (Required) playerId - the id of the player - supply ID
+-  (Required) data-id - the id of the player - supply ID
+-  (Optional) data-domain - page domain reported to the player
--  (Optional) servingDomain - the domain from which the player is being launched; default: 'algovid.com'
+-  (Optional) data-servingDomain - the domain from which the player is served
--  (Optional) subId - subid
--  (Optional) version - version of the player that is being used
+-  (Optional) data-subId - player subid
--  (Optional) extraParams - A number of additional player tag parameters can be set in 'extraParams' using a & sign as a separator
+-  (Optional) data-extraParams - additional player tag parameters can be set in the 'extraParams' query string